ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/installation.md

 ### 0.6.0 (upcoming)

 - BREAKING: use the new compressor model from ZL Compressor
   - dynamic filters will sound a bit different
   - dynamic filters (especially if under dynamic high-quality mode) become more efficient
   - dynamic filters will produce expected results under extreme knee width settings (see #156)
 - BREAKING: smooth filter frequency/gain/Q changes
   - quick move/automation of frequency/gain/Q will have fewer artifacts
   - filter parameter automation will take more CPU usage cause it now changes filters per sample (see the manual)
 - change the external side-chain button position to the top-right corner
   - since it is not a per-band parameter, top-right corner seems to be a better place
 - change several button icons (see the manual)
   - the old ones are not intuitive enough
+- add English 简体中文 繁體中文 Italiano 日本語 Deutsch Español tooltips
+  - 日本語 Deutsch Español tooltips are translated by ChatGPT.
+I cannot ensure the accuracy of the translation.
+If you observe incorrect translations, please report them to me or submit a pull request.
 - add FFT db scale choice (see #147 and the manual)
 - add loudness match (see #154 and the manual)
 - add solo shortcuts (by right-mouse-button double-clicking with Ctrl/Command on the band button)